-The General Equivalency Diploma, the GED® is a computer-based test offered at various test sites in Pennsylvania (see below).
-To earn a GED credential, a student must pass five subject tests, with a passing score on each, and a total score over all five tests that is higher than a passing grade.
+Sometimes called a General Equivalency Diploma, the GED® is a computer-based test offered at various test sites in Pennsylvania (see below).
+To earn a GED credential, a student must pass four subject tests, with a passing score on each.
 Earning a GED generally is recognized as having the qualifications equivalent to a high school diploma.
 For more information and/or to register for a test, visit www.ged.com.

-Learners must be 18 years or older.
-All students are assessed before being placed in a class or with a tutor.
+All DCLC adult students are assessed before being placed in a class or with a tutor.
 Interested adults must call to register for orientation and assessment at 610.876.4811.